Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 01.39.23 UTC
+- WIB: Senin, 19 Januari 2026 02.24.13 UTC
-- WITA: Senin, 19 Januari 2026 02.39.23 UTC
+- WITA: Senin, 19 Januari 2026 03.24.13 UTC
-- WIT: Senin, 19 Januari 2026 03.39.23 UTC
+- WIT: Senin, 19 Januari 2026 04.24.13 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: success
+Kategori: friendship